-- New back pain with an age at onset < 20 or > 50 years of age.
+- New back pain with age at onset < 20 or > 50 years of age.

-- Severe or progressive neurological deficit (muscle weakness, loss of sensation/reflexes) in the lower extremities.
+- Severe or progressive neurological deficits (muscle weakness, sensation/reflexes) in the lower extremities.

 If you feel that you have any of the above symptoms, we recommend an urgent medical assessment.